SkiFire13/master-thesis/chapters/3-algorithm.typ

 In order to compute the play profile of the expanded vertices we need to distinguish two cases.
 In the first case the expansion stops by reaching an existing vertex, in which case the play profiles will be an extension of the play profile of that vertex, according to the play that starts from each of the expanded vertices and visits the other expanded vertices until it reaches the existing vertex.
 In the second case the expansion stops by reaching another vertex of the expansion, creating a loop, in which case the loop and the most relevant vertex of the loop must be determined, and the play profiles will be determined by looking at the path from each expanded vertex to the most relevant vertex of the loop.

 By computing the play profiles after an expansion step it can be determined whether an improvement step can occur or not by comparing the play profiles of the strategy successor of the first expanded vertex with its successor in the expansion.
 If this does not lead to an improvement step then the expansion can continue, avoiding the cost of the strategy improvement step.

-// TODO: Example is cwi where most of the ~2000 vertices in the graph are visited in this way

 // TODO: more formal description?